-Imagine your child could develop epilepsy, autism, intellectual disability or kidney and brain tumours.
+Imagine your child could develop epilepsy, autism, intellectual disability or brain tumours.

 Imagine the doctors couldn't predict how many of these would be your reality.